Epson LS11000 vs 5050UB

 Epson LS11000: A Closer Look

 The Epson LS11000 uses a superior version of Epson’s pixel shifting technology.
-It comes with a digitally controlled Precision Shift Glass Plate and ZX Picture Processor that work in harmony with the 3-chip LCD engine to generate a true 4K image with a full 8.3 million on-screen pixels.
-The 15-element VRX Cinema Lens further enhances clarity and ensures uniform focus across the picture.
+It has a digitally controlled Precision Shift Glass Plate and ZX Picture Processor that work with the 3-chip LCD engine to generate a true 4K image with a full 8.3 million on-screen pixels.
+The 15-element VRX Cinema Lens further enhances the clarity and ensures a uniform focus across the picture.
+Add in the high dynamic contrast ratio and you have a sharp, highly-detailed image for all kinds of content.

 Pros